t54-labs/t54-toolkit/README.md

 # tLedger Agent Toolkit

-The **tLedger Agent Toolkit** allows integration with TLedger APIs for handling Agent to Agent payments using popular agent frameworks like Virtual's GAME sdk, ai16z etc.
+The **tLedger Agent Toolkit** allows integration with tLedger APIs for handling Agent to Agent payments using popular agent frameworks like Virtual's GAME sdk, ai16z etc.

 ## Installation